Above view, of tractor as pulling mechanical seeder machine over arable field, soil, planting new cereal crop, corn, maize.

 Executive Director, Tax-Smart Specialist

-Tax-loss harvesting is designed to be an effective strategy in both up and down markets for generating potential tax savings.
-Although bull markets may not present as many options for loss harvesting as bear markets, they can still produce meaningful opportunities for capturing tax losses.
+Although strong markets may not present as many options for loss harvesting as bear markets, they can still produce meaningful opportunities for capturing tax losses.
 Ultimately, directionality is less important a driver than the natural, ongoing volatility of equity markets – and the dispersion of returns that they produce.

-Capturing “tax alpha” in your equity portfolio
+Capturing tax benefits in your equity portfolio

 How, exactly, does tax-loss harvesting work?